 A registration fee of AED 1000 per season applies.
 After the end of each season, the EAPD Team will decide whether your child will be offered a place for the next season.
-After two full seasons your child will go onto the paid program; a fee of AED 150 per lesson will then be charged.

 The season runs from the end of October until the end of April.

 To volunteer here is actually 3-in-1 !
 I can enjoy the beautiful, green, calm surroundings, do something for my body and mind, and help others!
 At the same time, I meet people with the same idea.
 It's just a wonderful experience every time.

 Being involved here at the EAPD is a very rewarding experience.
 Seeing children blossom and gain confidence and motor skills is amazing.
 The setting is beautiful and tranquil, allowing the children to have a bit of quiet time as well.